Kahaani: Plot

-A poison gas attack on a Kolkata Metro Rail compartment kills all the passengers on board.
-Two years later, Vidya Bagchi (Vidya Balan), a pregnant British-Indian software engineer, arrives in Kolkata from London during the Durga Puja festivities in search of her missing husband, Arnab Bagchi.
-A police officer, Satyoki "Rana" Sinha, offers to help.
-Although Vidya claims that Arnab went to Kolkata on an assignment for the National Data Center (NDC), initial investigations suggest that no such person was employed by the NDC.
+During the Durga Puja festivities in Kolkata, a rogue agent orchestrates a catastrophic poison gas attack on a metro train compartment, killing all passengers on board.
+Two years later, Vidya Bagchi, a pregnant British-Indian software engineer, arrives in the city from London in search of her missing husband, Arnab Bagchi.
+She claims he vanished after traveling to Kolkata on a temporary assignment for the National Data Center (NDC).
+A sympathetic young police officer, Satyoki "Rana" Sinha, offers to assist her.
+However, their initial checks at the NDC reveal no administrative record of anyone named Arnab Bagchi ever being employed there.